 For all observing proposals, the proposer needs to justify the use of the Chandra X-ray Observatory.
 The proposal should show how the particular details (observing time, instrument, instrument mode, etc.) of the proposed observations allow one to achieve the stated scientific objectives.
 State how targets or pointing directions were selected.
 List assumptions about source intensity, surface brightness, and spectrum.
 Estimates of both counting rates and total counts needed to accomplish the investigation must be provided.
 It is in the proposer's best interest to allow a reviewer to understand the assumptions and to be able to easily reproduce the estimates of the counting rate(s).
 The proposer should also demonstrate that the estimated counts are sufficient to extract the desired science results from the observation.
 The impacts of pileup on the observed energy spectrum should be addressed for observations with ACIS, HETG/ACIS, or LETG/ACIS of even moderately bright sources.
 Proposals for observations that might encounter pileup must explicitly discuss the plans for dealing with such data in order to demonstrate a thorough understanding of the implications for their proposed research.
 To maximize the scientific utility of the Chandra archive, proposers are encouraged to select more than the minimum number of ACIS CCDs that their core science requires.
-While a maximum of 6 CCDs can be selected, observers are encouraged to use 5 or fewer CCDs if their science objectives are not significantly affected by turning one CCD off.
-Please see the Proposers' Observatory Guide (POG, Section 6.20.2) concerning optional ACIS chips.
+While a maximum of 6 CCDs can be selected, observers are encouraged to require 5 or fewer CCDs - if their science objectives are not significantly affected by turning one or more CCDs off - and designate others as optional: this assists with thermal management of the Observatory.
+Please see the Proposers' Observatory Guide (POG, Section 6.20.1) and the webpage http://cxc.harvard.edu/acis/optional\CCDs/optional\CCDs.html concerning optional ACIS chips.